Skip to the content.

 Together, these questions should guide you to at least 5 main points that define your design process.
 To do this, imagine you must translate the processes/skills you gathered in this course to an entirely new scenario (let’s say Brain-Computer Interfaces).
 What are the important points that you would want to communicate to someone who hasn’t taken an HCI class before?

 Your takeaways should be evidence-driven.
 That means that when you discuss these topics, you should frequently reference (and show examples of!) the projects that you completed.
+I highly encourage you to start from the bottom-up: review each design sprint and note a few things about the design process.
+Then look at your notes to see if any notes start to form themes.
+You can modify these themes into your 5 main points.

 Quality checks for the Design Manifesto